aws/iot-atlas/content/designs/gateway/_index.md

 **Mesh Network** – A gateway in a mesh network provides cloud routing capabilities to some or all of the devices on the mesh.
 Since devices physically close to one another communicate directly, a gateway is usually not responsible for device-to-device communication; however, the gateway may provide additional local capabilities such as time series data storage, data analysis, and machine learning inference.

-In both a hub-and-spoke or a mesh network topology, to enable explicit routing of all messages, each device and the gateway should be addressable by a unique message topic.
+In both a hub-and-spoke or a mesh network topology, to enable explicit routing of all messages, each device and the gateway itself should be addressable by a unique message topic.

 ## Example
     <tbd written scenario>